 During the game, you must often choose between combating the flooding island and acquiring the necessary artifacts.
 Focus too intently on one or the other and your group might lose.

 Forbidden Island‘s greatest strength is also it’s greatest weakness.
 The simple premise and straight-forward rules make it fast and easily approachable, but also limits the depth of the gaming experience.
 Choosing a more aggressive water level makes it harder to win, but doesn’t add complexity.
-Unfortunately, there aren’t expansions available either.
-Hardcore gamers might get bored with it, but Forbidden Island can provide a quick ice-breaker game before getting into more complicated games.
+And, unfortunately, there aren’t expansions available.
+But, mixing up the map adds a welcomed twist.
+As far as hardcore gamers go, they might get bored, but Forbidden Island can provide a quick ice-breaker game before getting into more complicated games.
 (For some people, complicated = fun.)
-Lastly, it’s box is smaller than most.
-So, it’s easy take Forbidden Island on the road.
+Lastly, its box is smaller than most.
+So, it’s easy take Forbidden Island on the road!

 If you want to engage your children with board games that are more interesting than Sorry! or Monopoly, Castle Panic might be the perfect choice.
 Most kids will be more excited by a castle, trolls and goblins rather than a flooding island or a global disease outbreak.
 I can’t blame them.
 It’s inherently more satisfying to defeat a mighty orc boss, even if you ultimately lose the game.